changliu17/724-survey-analysis/README.md

 # 724-survey-analysis
-I used "Assumptions Necessary for Solid Self-Report Measurement to Work" developed by Dr. Micheal Elasmar to analyze a survey designed by Apple.
+I used "**Assumptions Necessary for Solid Self-Report Measurement to Work**" developed by Dr. Micheal Elasmar to analyze a survey designed by Apple.
+Those assumptions are showed below.

 The objective is to find if the survey violated those assumptions and find ways to improve this survey.
 This is a class assignment for COM CM 724, Boston University.

 ------

-###### **Assumptions Necessary for Solicited Self-Report Measurement to Work**
+#### **Assumptions Necessary for Solicited Self-Report Measurement to Work**

-**By Michael Elasmar**
+**By Dr.Michael Elasmar**

 A.Respondent is truthful – Not deliberately lying